fxnlabs/function-public-docs/function-network/contracts/README.md

 * Specifies computational requirements like shards and compute units.
 * Requires providers to stake FUNC to support them.

+## **Model Creators**

+Model creators are responsible for bringing AI models on-chain.
+They:

+*   **Publish Models**: Register models on the Function Network, making them available for compute providers to host.
+*   **Earn Revenue**: Receive a share of the revenue generated when their models are used.
+*   **Expand Reach**: Gain access to a decentralized network of compute and a growing user base.

 ## **Router**

 The Router acts as the central management hub, connecting providers, gateways, models, and other core components.